 With Leigh's disease, the deficiency can be found in one of five complexes that make up the mitochondrial respiratory system.
 Complex IV referred to as 'Cytochrome C oxidase (COX),' is one in which people with the disease are commonly deficient.
 Unfortunately, while COX deficiency is associated with Leigh's disease, it may also indicate other mitochondrial abnormalities.
 There are mutations found in other complexes that may cause Leigh's disease.

 Medical science has not discovered a treatment that is effective in slowing the progression of Leigh's disease at this time.
 Doctors commonly administer Thiamine or vitamin B1.
 Sodium bicarbonate can also be prescribed to help manage lactic acidosis.
 Researchers are testing dichloroacetate in an attempt to establish its effectiveness in the treatment of lactic acidosis.
 For people with X-linked Leigh's disease, a high-fat, low-carbohydrate diet is recommended.

-Due to the fact that there is no cure for Leigh's disease, as well as the progressive nature of it, maintenance of the person's functioning for as long as possible is the main focus instead of recovery.
-Physical therapists many times help with exercises that can assist the person to maintain strength and range of motion.
+Because there is no cure for Leigh's disease and its progressive nature, maintaining the person's functioning for as long as possible is the main focus instead of recovery.
+Physical therapists often help with exercises that can assist the person in maintaining strength and range of motion.
 As Leigh's disease progresses, an occupational therapist can provide the person with positioning devices for their comfort.